nickovs/multitherm/Commands.md

 ### `SET <chan> <temperature>`

-Set the thermostat channel set-point to the given temperature in Celsius
+Set the thermostat channel set-point to the given temperature in Celsius.
+This value is preserved if the configuration is saved.

 ### `OVERRIDE <chan> <On|Off|None>`

 Override channel output state to force it either on or off, or disable any existing override.
+This value is preserved if the configuration is saved.

 ### `ADJUST <chan> <offset>`

 Set offset to be added to thermistor reading to allow for calibration.
+This value is preserved if the configuration is saved.

 ### `STATE <chan>`